 The long-term consequences of not paying your taxes can be severe.
-The IRS has the authority to garnish your wages, put a lien on your property, and even seize some of your assets to pay that debt.
+The IRS has the authority to garnish your wages and put a lien on your property.
+It can even seize some of your assets to pay that debt.
 A tax lien is the government’s legal claim against your property and can be devastating to your personal credit.

 Your first order of business should be to file your return.
 Then you can worry about how you’re going to pay your tax bill.

 Getting a loan to pay taxes

 Having delinquent taxes is not something you want hanging over your head.
 In most cases, you have three options to pay off this debt if you don’t have the cash on hand.

 - Paying taxes with credit cards

 - Using a personal loan to pay taxes